quicwg/base-drafts/draft-ietf-quic-http.md

 example, when a user navigates away from a particular web page) or until the server closes the connection.

-Once a connection exists to a server endpoint, this connection MAY be reused for requests with multiple different URI authority components.
+Once a connection to a server endpoint exists, this connection MAY be reused for requests with multiple different URI authority components.
 To use an existing connection for a new origin, clients MUST validate the certificate presented by the server for the new origin server using the process described in {{Section 4.3.4 of SEMANTICS}}.
-This implies that clients will need to retain the server certificate and any additional information needed to verify that certificate; clients which do not do so will be unable to reuse the connection for additional origins.
+This implies that clients will need to retain the server certificate and any additional information needed to verify that certificate; clients that do not do so will be unable to reuse the connection for additional origins.

 If the certificate is not acceptable with regard to the new origin for any reason, the connection MUST NOT be reused and a new connection SHOULD be established for the new origin.
-If the reason the certificate cannot be verified might apply to other origins already associated with the connection, the client SHOULD re-validate the server certificate for those origins.
+If the reason the certificate cannot be verified might apply to other origins already associated with the connection, the client SHOULD revalidate the server certificate for those origins.
 For instance, if validation of a certificate fails because the certificate has expired or been revoked, this might be used to invalidate all other origins for which that certificate was used to establish authority.